msxshankar/SystemScript/README.md

-# BashScript
+# SystemScript
-A collection of useful bash scripts.
+A collection of useful scripts for Linux computers.

 ## update.sh
 Updates system packages based on disto and package manager.